jaythad13/Mathematikezettelkasten/Algebraic Geometry --- math-176/notes/Non-singular projective varieties.md

 Do we really want to do all the differentiation to show this is non-singular though?

-### Varieties as ideals
+### Zero sets of ideals

-It's nice to have a concrete sense of what a variety is as zero loci, but that's a very non-algebraic concept.
+It's nice to have a concrete sense of what a variety is [[Algebraic Geometry --- math-176/notes/Non-singular projective varieties#_definition _ non-singular projective variety|as zero loci of a set of polynomials]], but that's a very non-algebraic concept.
 Instead, we can replace these by zero sets of ideals.
 For now, we won't worry about singularity.

 The zero set of an ideal in $F[x_{1}, \dots, x_{n}]$ is exactly what you think it is